 Step 18.
-The backside of the Crystal Clay, whether it is slightly domed or not, can stick to the surface that it is curing on.
+The backside of the Epoxy Clay, whether it is slightly domed or not, can stick to the surface that it is curing on.
 To prevent the backside from being dented or altered, thread a toothpick through the loop of the bezel and rest the toothpick on the sidewalls of a resin mixing cup.

 Mixing Nunn Design Resin: